PhMajerus/FIGfonts/README.md

 This is a FIGlet version of the example Large Type Pieces (Unicode 16.0) ASCII font provided by Hewlett-Packard in their HP 2641A/2645A/2645S Display Station Reference Manual, Table B-16.
 It is a reference font for large type pieces introduced in Unicode 16.0 but only contains the 96 base characters.
-It uses three rows and its look depends on the font design, as large type pieces can be different in different fonts.
+It uses Unicode 16 Large Type Pieces (`U+1CE1A` to `U+1CE50`) and Quadrants (including the centered variants) to build a smooth set of characters using three rows.
+Its look depends on the font design, as large type pieces can be different in different fonts.

 If you want to learn more about Large Type Pieces, try `curl https://raw.githubusercontent.com/PhMajerus/Documents/main/HowTos/HowTo%20Large%20Type%20Pieces.txt`.